ben-grande/qusal/salt/media/README.md

 ## Description

 Creates the offline "media" qube for storing multimedia files and open the files in a named disposable "disp-media" via MIME configuration.
+You can also connect any disposable qube based on "dvm-media" to a netvm and gather media over the network.

 ## Installation